supermemo-wiki/SuperMemoAssistant.Wiki/README.md

 5. After this input these values in dictionary settings *(you can access it by rightclicking SMA icon in windows toolbar)*

-**Note: credit card is not required for prototype account, if it is asked you chose the wrong option in step 2**

 #### ** FAQ **

+Q: Is credit card required?

+A: credit card is not required for prototype account, if it is asked you chose the wrong option in step 2

 <!-- tabs:end -->